 It would be an extraordinary state of affairs if those who actually determine the course of a company’s financial affairs could avoid responsibility for their conduct by the simple expedient of deliberately eschewing any formal designation of their responsibilities.

 This is especially so in the present case when regard is had to Ch 5C of the Act, and specifically s 601FD, which was enacted to provide protection to members of managed investment schemes by imposing duties and responsibilities on the officers of responsible entities.

 ASIC Commissioner John Price said, “ASIC notes today’s High Court decision, which sends a clear signal to anyone running a company – in name or in effect – that they should be responsible and held accountable for their actions.”

-“It provides clear guidance on who is an “officer” of a corporation and establishes that the duties and responsibilities to a company, its creditors and shareholders under the Act will apply to individuals who can significantly affect the financial standing of a company,” Commissioner Price said.
+“It provides clear guidance on who is an “officer” of a corporation and establishes that the duties and responsibilities to a company, its creditors and shareholders under the Act will apply to individuals who can significantly affect the financial standing of a company.

 “The finding that Mr King was an officer of the subsidiary MFSIM, marks the conclusion of long-running litigation which commenced in 2009 and demonstrates ASIC’s commitment to pursuing difficult, long-running actions in the public interest.”

-Read the full-text of the High Court of Australia’s ruling here
+Read the full-text of the High Court of Australia’s ruling on MFS’s financial collapse here

-If you find yourself having issues in complying with requirements under the Corporations Act 2001 or find yourself on the brink of corporate insolvency, contact us and our team of insolvency and debt recovery lawyers in Brisbane will walk you through your options.
+If you find yourself having issues in complying with requirements under the Corporations Act 2001 or find yourself on the brink of corporate insolvency, contact Paladin Legal and our team of insolvency and debt recovery lawyers in Brisbane will walk you through your options.

 Please call 1300 363 752 or send an email to [email protected]